 “He’s a talented kid that produced some offense,” Ruff said.
 “He made plays.
 He made plays at the American League level.”

 Helenius has developed into a special player in Rochester.
-Even in his second season with the Amerks, he still ranked among the AHL’s youngster players.
+Even in his second season with the Amerks, he still ranked among the AHL’s youngest players.

-With recalls, injuries and trade decimating the lineup, he took on big minutes and more responsibility, morphing into one of the Amerks’ drivers.
+With recalls, injuries and trades decimating the lineup, he took on big minutes and more responsibility, morphing into one of the Amerks’ drivers.
+He scored 21 goals, the team’s second-highest total.

 “It was much easier to come here second year,” he said.
 “You know the coaches, you know the players, so it was just much easier.”